Dragon2fly/vpngate-with-proxy/README.md

 # vpngate-with-proxy
-VPN GATE client for linux, be able to connect to open vpn server at http://www.vpngate.net/en/ through proxy by using python script.
-Auto add DNS to fix DNS leak.
-You can use this program with or without proxy.
+VPN GATE client for linux
+* Be able to connect to open vpn servers at **http://www.vpngate.net/en/** directly or through proxy
+* Auto add DNS to fix DNS leak.
+* Auto filter out dead VPN servers. (updated on August 16th)

 Work on debian based system.
 Tested on Ubuntu and Raspbian.